2014 in Kenyan football: First round

-In the first round, Gor Mahia faced 2012–13 Tunisian Ligue Professionnelle 1 runners-up and 2011 CAF Champions League winners Espérance de Tunis over two legs, played on 1 and 10 March.
+In the first round, Gor Mahia faced the 2012–13 Tunisian Ligue Professionnelle 1 runners-up and 2011 CAF Champions League winners Espérance de Tunis over two legs, played on 1 and 10 March.
 They were eliminated from the competition, having lost 8–2 on aggregate.

 Confederation Cup

 The 2014 CAF Confederation Cup began on 7 February and is scheduled to end on 7 December.
 A.F.C.
 Leopards represented Kenya in the competition, having won the 2013 FKF President's Cup.

 Preliminary round

 In the preliminary round, A.F.C.
 Leopards faced 2013 Ethiopian Cup champions Defence over two legs, played on 9 and 16 February.

 First round

 In the first round, A.F.C.
-Leopards faced 2012–13 Nedbank Cup runners-up SuperSport United over two legs, played on 1 and 9 March.
+Leopards faced the 2012–13 Nedbank Cup runners-up SuperSport United over two legs, played on 1 and 9 March.
 They were eliminated from the competition, having lost 4–2 on aggregate.

 Kagame Interclub Cup

 The 2014 Kagame Interclub Cup began on 8 August and ended on 24 August.
 Gor Mahia represented Kenya in the competition.